"One of the most important maps published in America before Independence." - Schwartz and Ehrenberg

 In his text to accompany his update of the Evans map, Thomas Pownall says:

-The greatest part of Virginia is composted with the Assistance of Messieurs Fry and Jeffersons Map of it, and as this had the Assistance of actual Surveys of the Division Line with Carolina, and of the Rivers Rappahannock and Potomack from their Entrances to their heads, joined to the Experience of two skillful Persons, it would have been Affectation to have omitted the Advantage of it.
+The greatest part of Virginia is composted with the Assistance of Messieurs Fry and Jeffersons Map of it, and as this had the Assistance of actual Surveys of the Division Line with Carolina, and of the Rivers Rapahannock and Potomocak from their Entrances to their heads, joined to the Experience of two skillful Persons, it would have been Affectation to have ommitted the Advantage of it.
 (See, Henry Taliaferro, “Fry and Jefferson Revisited”, Journal of Early Southern Decorative Arts.)

 Evans examined the Fry and Jefferson map with a critical eye, and noticing one major discrepancy he modified his map accordingly.
 This change is concisely described by Klinefelter (page 43):